Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Related Work

 \section{Related Work}

-Our paper focuses on building usable paraphrasing systems by exploring the potential of LLMs with ICL.
-There has been significant interest in better understanding the capabilities of ICL, but for other applications \cite{min2021noisy, zhao2021calibrate, razeghi2022impact, xie2021explanation, lampinen2022can, mishra2021reframing, chen2021meta, min2021metaicl, chen2023mixture}. \cite{lu2021fantastically} showed that order of demonstrations has a significant impact on model performance. \cite{liu2021makes} showed that retrieving demonstrations that are semantically similar to the query can be a more effective approach to control the variability in performance. \cite{rubin2021learning} learned an encoding scheme to retrieve better demonstrations for ICL.
-Other works also explored the influence of number of demonstrations in different settings \cite{garg2022can, min2022rethinking, wei2023larger}. \cite{zhou2022large} evaluated the importance of each part in the prompt has towards the final performance.
+Our paper explores the potential use of LLMs with ICL for paraphrasing systems.
+There has been significant interest in better understanding the capabilities of ICL, but for other applications \cite{min2021noisy, zhao2021calibrate, razeghi2022impact, xie2021explanation, lampinen2022can, mishra2021reframing, chen2021meta, min2021metaicl, chen2023mixture}.
+For instance, \cite{lu2021fantastically} showed that order of demos has a significant impact on model performance. \cite{liu2021makes} showed that retrieving demonstrations that are semantically similar to the query can be a more effective approach to control the variability in performance. \cite{rubin2021learning} learned an encoding scheme to retrieve better demos for ICL.
+Other works also explored the influence of number of demos in different settings \cite{garg2022can, min2022rethinking, wei2023larger}. \cite{zhou2022large} evaluated the importance of each part in the prompt has towards the final performance.
 In this paper we study the impact of various components on the final performance, while ensuring that the toxicity of the outputs is within tolerable levels.
 This enables us to propose a few-shot solution to offensive content paraphrasing.
 Most prior works \cite{atwell2022appdia, logacheva2022paradetox} have modeled paraphrasing as a sequence-to-sequence problem and trained models such as T5, BART on human annotated data.
 Despite good generation results, these models tend towards higher toxicity and are difficult to adapt to new applications without collecting more data.
 Our solution addresses those challenges successfully, with only a fraction of the original training set.